S4MIR4/samirabach.github.io/_pages/about.md

 Research
 =========

-My research focuses on computational neuroscience and involves working with multi-electrode electrophysiological recordings, including MEG and EEG to enhance neuronal data analysis using various methods and improve real-time signal analysis for neurofeedback applications.
+My research focuses on computational chemistry and involves working with multi-electrode electrophysiological recordings, including MEG and EEG to enhance neuronal data analysis using various methods and improve real-time signal analysis for neurofeedback applications.

 <!-- In March 2022, I joined the Allen Institute for Neural Dynamics team as an electrophysiology pipeline development
 engineer consultant, with the goal of building open-source and computationally efficient processing pipelines to